ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 </details>

 Here trycycler will generate 12 fastq files in the read_subsetNuclearClean and read_subsets folders, that are close to equal in size.
-If depth is sufficient, then you will get split files without any redundant read overlap.
+If depth is sufficient, then you will get split files without any redundant read overlap. <br>
 ```bash
 trycycler subsample --reads OrganelleReads.fastq --out_dir read_subsetNuclearClean  -t 36
 trycycler subsample --reads MitoNanopore2k.fastq --out_dir read_subsets -t 36